-Dimensional Research conducted a survey over a one week period in 2013 which measured the thoughts of "100 federal IT professionals from military, intelligence and civilian agencies”, according to the article.
-Approximately half of those who contributed to the survey, as the article states, confirmed that they will move “moderate-impact data to the cloud” – which is a 31 percent increase from 2012.
+According to the article, Dimensional Research was surveyed over a one-week period in 2013, which measured the thoughts of "100 federal IT professionals from military, intelligence and civilian agencies".
+Approximately half of those who contributed to the survey, as the article states, confirmed that they would move "_moderate-impact data to the cloud_" – which is a 31 percent increase from 2012.

 Dwayne Melancon, CTO of Tripwire, was quoted in the article saying, "A few years ago, the federal government made bold claims with its – cloud-first policy."
 Melancon continued by saying, "The data indicates that this move is working – not only do stakeholders perceive improved security from this initiative, they are showing confidence by moving more important data and workloads into the cloud."
 The article also indicated that this study found 58 percent of the respondents noted that "federal initiatives designed to encourage cloud adoption have improved security."